wp-plugins/conveyancing-quote-calculator/readme.txt

 == Frequently Asked Questions ==

-= Does this plugin work with newest WP version and also older versions? = Yes, this plugin works fine with WordPress 3.9!
+= Does this plugin work with newest WP version and also older versions? = Yes, this plugin works fine with WordPress 4.2!
 It also works great with WP 3.4 - and perhaps below - but we've only tested extensively with WP 3.4 and above.
 So you always should run the latest WordPress version.

-= Does this plugin depend on any extenal sources? = Yes, the plugin will call a JavaScript file from Hoowla's content delivery network which will load the plugin.
+= Does this plugin depend on any external sources? = Yes, the plugin will call a JavaScript file from Hoowla's content delivery network which will load the plugin.
 When submitted the form will also submit to the Hoowla Servers.

 == Screenshots ==